andrastantos/brew/docs/anachronistic-computer/system.rst

 DRAM interface
 ~~~~~~~~~~~~~~

-There are up to 4 banks of DRAM, each divided into two 8-bit words.
+There are up to 2 banks of DRAM, each divided into two 8-bit words.
 All DRAM pins are directly connected to the corresponding pins of the CPU and all other bus-masters.

+While this would not have been the case (or possible really) in the old days, now a 3.3V level translator is necessary on the data lines.
+This is a single 74LVT245 device.
+Additional families to consider: AHCT (7ns), LVT (4.1ns), LVC (6ns)

 Buffer stage
 ~~~~~~~~~~~~